system76/docs/_articles/encryption-bug.md

 ---
 layout: article
-title: Problems Entering Password with Full Disk Encryption
+title: Problems Entering Password With Full Disk Encryption
 description: >
-  If you have a system with full disk encryption and an NVIDIA graphics card, there is a bug in Plymouth that prevents the password from showing or being accepted.
+  Full disk encryption and NVIDIA graphics cards currently have a bug in Plymouth that prevents the password request from showing or being accepted.
 Here are some solutions to this problem.
 keywords:
   - System76
   - encryption